Developing Artist Grants for Performing Arts Students

 Contemporary dance

-Jazz performance (the Oscar Peterson Grant for Jazz Performance)
+Jazz performance (The Oscar Peterson Award for Jazz Performance)

 Acting (English theatre)